There's nothing quite like the feeling when you hear the clinking of a wine glass and someone saying “it’s wine o’clock somewhere in the world!”.

 If you are all about being close to the source when it comes to what you eat and drink, then Black Estate is the place for you.
 An ever changing seasonal menu compliments their wine selection and the view from the “barn” style cellar door and restaurant is simply breath-taking… you truly can’t get much closer to those delicious grapes!

 Grab your besties and head to Pegasus Bay on one of those stunning blue sky Canterbury days.
-The wine is incredible, and they have just won the award for best NZ Winery Restaurant for the 6th time!
+The wine is incredible, and they have been awarded best NZ Winery Restaurant six times!
 Take your time and enjoy their cellar door and a stroll around the manicured gardens too.

 For a unique experience try Pyramid Valley.
 Their cellar door is an old 1920’s stable, refurbished into a quaint but stylish area to taste their biodynamic wines.
 You can enjoy the wine tasting, create your own picnic from products made onsite, or enjoy a full tour of the vineyard and winery.